f-julie/bd-hashing-exploring-hash-sets/README.md

 6. Individually implement the missing methods in the `DevicePart` class in your Snippets package.
-You can test these methods using the `hashingset-classroom-hashcode` RDE workflow.
+You can test these methods by running the `DevicePart` test class.
 When your tests are passing, check the box next to your role.
 Check with your group and see if anyone needs help.

 [] Recorder